 Here’s a sample of our recent chapter activities:

 - Presented Wild Ones Native Landscape Awards to well-deserving native landscapes.

-- Collected native seeds for Toledo and Bowling Green Seed Swaps.
-Distributed over 750 free packets to the public.
+- Collected native seeds for the Toledo GROWS and Bowling Green Seed Swaps.
+Distributed over 750 free seed packets to the public.

 - Hosted Doug Tallamy and promoted his book Bringing Nature Home.